Although it has a unique beauty, pine wood is soft and can easily be damaged.

-Natural color variations and day-to-day elements like ink, water, or grease stains can make the dark knotty pine wood finish unattractive.
+This means natural color variations and day-to-day elements like ink, water, or grease stains can make the dark knotty pine wood finish unattractive.

-Even your lighter-colored pine wood furniture pieces can become dingy and dark over time.
+And for this reason, even your lighter-colored pine wood furniture pieces can become dingy and dark over time.

 How to Bleach Pine?

 Not only to brighten furniture but bleaching can also be used for evening out the color if the piece is made with two different types of wood.

 Depending on the bleach you choose, it will do an excellent job of lightening the darker wood, which matches perfectly with the lighter one.

 Here’s a step-by-step process on how to achieve the best results…

 Step 1 – Be Safe When Bleaching

 Please remember that bleaching agents are corrosive and should be handled with great care.
 So, read the instructions and package warnings on the wood-bleaching product before beginning.

 Also, working in an area with good ventilation, keeping windows open and fans running, if possible, is ideal.